p-gonzo/blog/content/posts/DRAFT-bit-twiddling-in-javascript.md

 ### A note on JavaScript Numbers:

-Under the hood, JavaScript represents *all* numbers as a 64 bit floating point, so when you use a bitwise operator on a JavaScript number, the number is temporarily transformed into a 32 bit Integer.
+Under the hood, JavaScript represents *all* numbers as a 64 bit floating point numbers, so when we use a bitwise operator on a JavaScript number, the number is temporarily transformed into a 32 bit Integer.

 We can demonstrate the conversion to a 32 bit integer by taking a JavaScript number (64 bits), and performing a "non mutating" bit shift by zero on it.)